 All paper transcripts should be sent to: Office of Graduate Studies, 1101 Camden Avenue, Salisbury, MD 21801.

 Letters of recommendation are handled via an online recommendation system which is part of our online application.
 Be sure to check with your program of study as to how many recommendations are required.
-On page five of the application you will be asked for the following information:
+On page four of the application you will be asked for the following information: